System: Game Gear

 Gameplay: Fly, Tinker, and Explore

 Tails Adventure casts you as Miles “Tails” Prower, exploring Cocoa Island to thwart a robotic invasion by the Battle Kukku Army.
-The Game Gear’s controls shine, letting you run, fly, and use gadgets like bombs or a remote robot to solve puzzles and navigate 12 sprawling levels.
+The controls shine, letting you run, fly, and use gadgets like bombs or a remote robot to solve puzzles and navigate 12 sprawling levels.
 Collecting Chaos Emeralds and items unlocks new abilities, encouraging backtracking to uncover secrets.
 The slower pace, with an emphasis on exploration and platforming, feels fresh for a Sonic spin-off.

 Graphics: Vibrant Island Vibes